-- Typically, MetService will issue advice six days out from potential severe weather through our 'Severe Weather Outlook'.
+- ⇒ Typically, MetService will issue advice six days out from potential severe weather through our 'Severe Weather Outlook'.
 This applies to rain, wind and snow.
-The Outlook is a 'heads up' that although we can see something coming, there is some uncertainty about what might happen and where. - As an event gets closer and we can be more specific about severe weather timing, location and intensity, we will issue a 'Watch' (with colour-code Yellow) or a 'Warning' (with colour-code Orange or Red depending on the severity of the event).
-See overleaf for an explanation of Watches and Warnings. - Thunderstorms are different.
-They form incredibly quickly and are less predictable days in advance so our 'heads up' Outlook for a thunderstorm is, at best, 36 hours - before the event.
+The Outlook is a 'heads up' that although we can see something coming, there is some uncertainty about what might happen and where. - ⇒ As an event gets closer and we can be more specific about severe weather timing, location and intensity, we will issue a 'Watch' (with colour-code Yellow) or a 'Warning' (with colour-code Orange or Red depending on the severity of the event). - ⇒ Thunderstorms are different.
+They form incredibly quickly and are less predictable days in advance so our 'heads up' Outlook for a thunderstorm is, at best, 36 hours before the event.
 Because a severe thunderstorm has the potential to have significant impact and disruption, a Thunderstorm Warning will always be Red.

-Information from MetService - see more here on: Severe Weather Warnings and Watches
+Information from MetService - click here to see more: Severe Weather Warnings and Watches